CYBAVO/android_wallet_sdk_sample/docs/bio_n_sms.md

             @Override
             public void onResult(RegisterPubkeyResult registerPubkeyResult) {
-                //Setup completed, you can use APIs which Required Biometrics Verification }
+                //Setup completed, you can use APIs which required biometrics verification }
         });
     }